 You are here

-To provide high intensity and purity RIB to the ISAC nuclear- & particle-physics programs, as well as the RIB based materials- and life-science programs R&D is critical.
-This is done at off-line test facilities and on-line with RIB to (a) develop new, improved laser resonance ionization, (b) ion sources, (c) develop new spin polarized beams.
+To provide RIB of high intensity and purity relevant to the ISAC nuclear- & particle-physics programs, as well as the RIB based materials- and life-science programs R&D is critical.
+This is done at off-line test facilities and on-line with RIB to (a) develop new, improved laser resonance ionization, (b) ion sources, and (c) develop new spin polarized beams.
 In order to succeed in these endeavours, laser spectroscopy on stable and radioactive species is performed.
+Collinear fast beam laser spectroscopy and its variants is a high resolution technique to provide required atomic data on exotic isotopes.

 The group operates 3 laser laboratory locations with: (1) two on-line laser ion source laboratories (T_RILIS and A_LIS), (2) off-line laser ion source test stand & laser lab, and (3) polarizer laser lab.